shubham13596/Stanford-CS224N/README.md

 ** This is my attempt at solving the final project of CS224N.
 Update as of 1st April,'25 - Part 1 of the Final project i.e. implementing GPT 2 is now complete.
 Within Part 2- I have implemented LORA as part of fine-tuning on the Quora paraphrase detection dataset.
 Training on a A6000 GPU with mixed precision training

+[Link](https://wandb.ai/shubham13596-self/cs224n-paraphrase-detection?nw=nwusershubham13596) for results of fine-tuning on GPT-2 medium (35mn parameters with Lora rank 8) & GPT-2 (12.5mns parameters with Lora rank 8)

 Flash attention & SHAMPOO optimization WIP

-Link[https://wandb.ai/shubham13596-self/cs224n-paraphrase-detection?nw=nwusershubham13596] for results of fine-tuning on GPT-2 medium (35mn parameters with Lora rank 8) & GPT-2 (12.5mns parameters with Lora rank 8)
 **

 This is the default final project for the Stanford CS 224N class.
 Please refer to the project handout on the course